 Inclusion: Neighbors that come from a variety of places and backgrounds strengthen our community.
 We strive to promote a welcoming environment in Newing College that celebrates individual views and values.

 Newing: Promoting pride in being a Newing resident!

-The Newing Leadership Course combines a classroom experience (2 credits) with an internship that involves participation in area-wide traditions, events, and community service.
-Course participants must be living in Newing College in the fall 2019 semester.
+The Newing Leadership Course combines a classroom experience (2 credits) with an internship that involves participation in area-wide traditions, events and community service.
+Course participants must live in Newing College.
 Approved participants will be automatically enrolled in the course.